michael2012z/BitBible/markdown/KJV/files/Gen.md

 9. He was a mighty hunter before the Lord: wherefore it is said, Even as Nimrod the mighty hunter before the Lord.

-10. And the beginning of his kingdom was Babel, and Erech, and Accad, and Calneh, in the land of Shinar.Babel: Gr.
-Babylon
+10. And the beginning of his kingdom was Babel, and Erech, and Accad, and Calneh, in the land of Shinar.

-11. Out of that land went forth Asshur, and builded Nineveh, and the city Rehoboth, and Calah,went…: or, he went out into Assyriathe city…: or, the streets of the city
+11. Out of that land went forth Asshur, and builded Nineveh, and the city Rehoboth, and Calah,

 12. And Resen between Nineveh and Calah: the same is a great city.